ADGEfficiency/adgefficiency.github.io/_posts/2017-06-26-blockchain-energy-part-one.md

 ## Jenny From The Block

 A key challenge in blockchain is what mechanism to use for validating transactions.
-A simplifed description of the mechanics of a **proof of work** and a **proof of stake** blockchains are given below.
-Currently there is no clear consensus on which mechanism is optimal - so there is significant innovation occuring in developing new mechanisms.
+A simplifed description of the mechanics of **proof of work** and **proof of stake** blockchains are given below.
+Currently there is no clear consensus on which mechanism is optimal - so there is significant innovation occurring in developing new mechanisms.

 ### Proof of work